semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Select or create a promotion.
+1. Select or create a promotion
-2. In **Deployment target**, select the target from the dropdown list.
+2. In **Deployment target**, select the target from the dropdown list

   Select **No target** to remove the association between the deployment target and the promotion.
   ![Associating a deployment target with a promotion](./img/promotion-target.jpg)